Frequently Asked Questions

 3. What are the religious requirements of the school?

-Jewish Academy requires one parent to be Jewish.
+Jewish Academy is open to students of all faiths.
 We welcome families that have diverse backgrounds.
 We do not teach to any specific Jewish denomination.
 We teach Jewish values and rituals.

 4. Is Jewish Academy of Orlando accredited?